Karina Gauvin

-Karina Gauvin is a Canadian soprano who has made several recordings and is especially recognised for her interpretation of Baroque music.
+Karina Gauvin (born 1966) is a Canadian soprano who has made several recordings and is especially recognised for her interpretation of Baroque music.
 Opera News stated that, "Gauvin knows how to rivet an audience in opera and concert.
 She has been a queen of Baroque opera for years.
 Her personality is big enough to dominate her elaborate wigs and costumes, and her soprano voice is like a clear, refreshing and inexhaustible spring that darts and sparkles around any ornamental obstacle in its way."